qojulia/QuantumCumulants.jl/docs/src/examples/many-atom-laser.md

 with $\mathcal{L}[\rho] = \frac{\gamma}{2} (2 J \rho J^\dagger - J^\dagger J \rho - \rho J^\dagger J)$ the Liouvillian superoperator in standard Lindblad form for a dissipative process with jump operator $J$ and rate $R$.

 With **QuantumCumulants.jl** we describe the system dynamics with averages, which are deduced from the operator equations of motion in the Heisenberg picture.
-In the Heisenberg picture open systems are descibed by the quantum Langevin equation.
+In the Heisenberg picture open systems are described by the quantum Langevin equation.
 Assuming white noise, we can omit the stochastic terms of the quantum Langevin equation when computing averages.
 Thus we get the following equation for the time evolution of a system operator average $\langle O \rangle$ (if $O$ is not explicitly time dependent):

 $\frac{d}{dt} \langle O \rangle = \frac{i}{\hbar} \left[ H, O \right] + \bar{\mathcal{L}}[O].$